amack56/Project_2/README.md

 ## Determined Our Source Data & Environment
 - [CME DataMine](https://www.cmegroup.com/market-data/datamine-historical-data.html#)
-- Built in Python Jupyter Lab
+- Built in Jupyter Lab

 ## Project Goals
-- Predicted hog prices
+- Predict hog prices
     - Feed is 95% of the cost
     - Farmers need to determine quantity of corn to purchase
     - What are farmers margins?